 Editorial team members:

 Andrea Scholz is a curator for transcultural collaboration at the Ethnologisches Museum and the Museum für Asiatische Kunst, of the Staatliche Museen zu Berlin.

 Brenda Spiesbach is a curatorial assistant for the Stiftung Stadtmuseum Berlin, where she is responsible for BERLIN GLOBAL.

 David Blankenstein is an exhibition research assistant for the Stiftung Humboldt Forum im Berliner Schloss.

-Irene Hilden is a research assistant at the Centre for Anthropological Research on Museums and Heritage (CARMAH) at the Humboldt-Universität zu Berlin, and is currently researching opinions on the Humboldt Forum.
+Irene Hilden is a research assistant at the Centre for Anthropological Research on Museums and Heritage (CARMAH) at the Humboldt-Universität zu Berlin.
+She was a member of the editorial team from 2021 to 2022.